wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ---
 ---

-WaveMaker Stuido is now available as WaveMaker 11 beta.
-Since the release, we have received many questions about the release and have tried our best to cover the some of the frequently asked questions here.
+WaveMaker Studio is now available as WaveMaker 11 beta.
+Since the release, we have received many questions about the release.
+We have tried our best to cover some frequently asked questions here.
 If you still have more questions, write to us at support@wavemaker.com.

 ## General